uvarc/rc-website/content/userinfo/ivy/_index.md

 ![Ivy Secure Computing](https://img.shields.io/badge/dynamic/json?color=color&label=Ivy&query=message&url=https%3A%2F%2Ftja4lfp3da.execute-api.us-east-1.amazonaws.com%2Fapi%2Fbadge%2Fivy&style=for-the-badge)

-<p class=lead>Ivy is a secure computing environment for researchers consisting of virtual machines (Linux and Windows).
+<p class=lead>The UVA secure environment consits of Ivy virtual machines (Linux and Windows) and Rio HPC.
-Researchers can use Ivy to process and store sensitive data with the confidence that the environment is secure and meets <a href="#hipaa-compliance">HIPAA</a>, FERPA, CUI or ITAR requirements.</p>
+Researchers can use Ivy and Rio to process and store sensitive data with the confidence that the environment is secure and meets <a href="#hipaa-compliance">HIPAA</a>, FERPA, CUI (Rio excluded) or ITAR requirements.
+To access the High security Rio HPC, researchers need to request an Ivy Linux VM which serves as a login node.</p>

 {{< systems-boilerplate >}}